THE BORDERLINE PERSONALITY CLIENT

 Throughout their entire life, the Borderline client has confused sensations of painful longing and yearning to have their love returned/reciprocated, with the emotion of love itself.
 Their in-utero attachment to a mother with BPD features is maintained as a deep, unrequited craving that begins in the first week after their birth.
 Deeply distorted perceptions of "love" follow them for a lifetime, unless highly specialized assistance is engaged to help them begin to form an alternate feeling frame of reference for this normally nourishing and satisfying emotion.

 Throughout various phases of treatment, the Borderline client both longs for and resents their practitioner.
-Solid recovery work anchors a client, which helps them start to feel stronger/safer~ but it also stirs dependency and abandonment fears, which trigger their need to push away.
-This issue may take the form of skipping weekly appointments, canceling/rescheduling at the last minute, taking out of town (or out of reach) business trips or vacations, lying, etc. These distancing tactics ease sensations of dreaded vulnerability, which arise out of their feelings of need for the therapist, once the therapeutic bond has become more established, comfortable and important to them.
+Solid recovery work anchors a client, which helps them start to feel stronger and safer~ but it also stirs dependency and abandonment fears, which trigger their need to push away.
+This issue may take the form of skipping weekly appointments, canceling/rescheduling at the last minute, taking out of town (or out of reach) business trips or vacations, showing up late to sessions, lying, etc. These distancing tactics ease sensations of dreaded vulnerability, which arise out of their feelings of need for the therapist, once the therapeutic bond has become more established, comfortable and important to them.

 Borderlines may develop a 'crush' on their clinician as this relationship solidifies.
 Real closeness is foreign to a Borderline's love experiences, so it's automatically converted into a more familiar/known sensation consisting of sexual or romantic ideation and fantasy.
 This therapeutic transference issue is very natural/normal within context of doing meaningful, growth-oriented work with all clients, whether borderline disordered or not.
-When handled correctly, the client can successfully navigate this delicate phase of treatment, and resolve their infatuation.
+When handled correctly and without evoking shame in the client for their intense feelings of attachment, they can successfully navigate this delicate phase of treatment, and resolve their infatuation.

 SELF-HARM AND CIRCLING THE DRAIN

 The most disconcerting and tragic personality aspect in BPD individuals, is their entrenched need to self-sabotage.
-I've worked with some who've gotten very close to joy and wellness, but they've left treatment just short of it--or done something to undermine their progress professionally or personally.
+I've worked with some who've gotten very close to joy and wellness, but they've left treatment just short of it--or done something to undermine their progress either professionally or personally.
 It's literally heartbreaking to witness this happening over and over again, and there's no other way to view this phenomenon, than as Abandonment of the Self~ which is a learned response to having endured a litany of psychic and emotional setbacks during childhood, over which they had no control.
-If they can orchestrate their own setbacks, at least they can feel in-charge/in-control, and it gives them a semblance of comfort.
+If they can orchestrate their own setbacks, at least they can feel in-charge or in-control of their existence, and it gives them a semblance of comfort.

 Interestingly enough, it's this singular feature which prevents the Borderline from engaging or maintaining a suitable and gratifying relationship experience, whether it be personal or therapeutic~ and traps them in their own private hell.

 The BPD client craves a sense of intimacy, and yearns to be fully understood and known during treatment.
-Unfortunately, this can generate 'out of control' feelings, and prompt one's need to distance or retreat.
+Unfortunately, this can generate a sense of being too emotionally naked or vulnerable, which triggers 'out of control' feelings, and prompts their need to distance or retreat.
 Some sturdy parameters must be in place, to help the Borderline understand the archaic basis for these uncomfortable, conflicting feelings, learn how to tolerate them, and continue to build and solidify trust.

 Every BPD client who commits to effective recovery methods reaches a transitional plateau in their wellness journey.
 They'll recognize the strides they're making, but are fearful/ambivalent about going further.
 I've coined this, The Life Raft segment of treatment: If you've stayed afloat on a huge chunk of driftwood in the middle of the ocean your entire life, and it's kept you from drowning every time a large wave hits, you're not gonna easily surrender that life raft~ even though it's steadily taking on more and more water each week!
 Even if a bigger/sturdier plank floats by, you can't see beneath the water's surface to determine if it will support your weight, so fear of the unknown keeps you from leaving the one you're on.